 Think about it.

-I'm looking forward to the weekend, ladies and the big memorial day week and always have a big barbecue on Sunday afternoon.
+I'm looking forward to the weekend, ladies, and to the big Memorial Day weekend.

 A bunch of friends come over, have Monday to recuperate from it.

-Plus we get to fire up the grill.
+Plus, we get to fire up the grill.

 And that causes pollutants.